The giving goes on at L’Anse Methodist Church

 by Melissa Newland

-invited the Wierson family to join its flock in August 2021.
+stations, and hospital ER, to provide meals to working employees who might otherwise miss a holiday meal.”
 To read more, subscribe to the L’Anse Sentinel online, or buy a print copy at our local retailers.

 0